Did you know more than 70 million single-family homes in the United States feature garage doors?

 Insulated doors are a good idea if your garage also doubles as a workspace, since there are several advantages to keeping the climate in the garage at a more moderate temperature.

 There are several eye-catching garage door styles on the market today, including carriage-house style, contemporary and traditional.
 The best way to narrow down your options is to first look at the architecture of your house.
 For example, if you own a historic home, such as a Victorian, you'd do well to focus your search on carriage-style doors because of their traditional look.
-On the other hand, if you own a modern home, you might want to consider a more contemporary design that has a lot of windows in it.
+On the other hand, if you own a modern home in Bellevue, you might want to consider a more contemporary design that has a lot of windows in it.

 If you aren't sure what will work with the architecture of your home, your local garage door company can help you narrow down your options, thanks to digital software that allows you to see what different doors would look like on your home, such as Clopay's Door Imagination System.